Updated: 2025/Nov/16

 A client can be configured not to check a server's certificate by setting

-the parameter verify to `off'.
-If the server's certificate is signed by
+the action's parameter `verify' to `off'.
+If the server's certificate is

-a trusted CA then it is checked if its hostname or IP is given in its
+signed by a trusted CA then it is checked if its hostname or IP is given

 SubjectAltName).
 If any match is found then the server is authenticated.

-If a subject parameter is given then it is can satisfy this test as well.
+If a `subject' parameter is given then it is can satisfy this test as

-This allows DNS-independent configurations using the server's IP address
+well.
+This allows DNS-independent configurations using the server's IP

-in the destination and adding its hostname as subject to authenticate the
+address in the destination and adding its hostname as `subject' to

-TLS connection without having to add the IP to the X.509 certificate.
+authenticate the TLS connection without having to add the IP to the X.509

 If no CA is used or no trust path between CA and server certificate